Holder of California State Contractor’s License #8, Teichert Construction’s fortunes have grown and prospered with those of the Golden State.

 “The 1909 bond issue… ran a highway from the county seat of each county to whatever county adjoined it,” explained Henry Teichert at one time.
 “And that was supposed to be it.
 Luckily for us, that was just the start.”

-Director, Public Procurement
+Director, Public Estimating

 For information about a career with Teichert, click here